ttres/web-demo-wiki/Home.md

 ![LEVEL 0](http://www.qyjohn.net/wp-content/uploads/2017/03/Slide3.png)

 In this level, we will build a basic version with all the components deployed on one single server.
-The web application is developed with PHP, using Apache as the web serer, with MySQL as the database to store user upload information.
+The web application is developed with PHP, using Apache as the web server, with MySQL as the database to store user upload information.
 You do not need to write any code, because I have a set of demo code prepared for you.
 You just need to launch an EC2 instance, carry out some basic configurations, then deploy the demo code.

 Login to your AWS Console and navigate to the EC2 Console.
 Launch an EC2 instance with an Ubuntu 18.04 AMI.
 Make sure that you allocate a public IP to your EC2 instance.
 In your security group settings, open port 80 for HTTP and port 22 for SSH access.
 After the instance becomes “running” and passes health checks, SSH into your EC2 instance to setup software dependencies and download the demo code from Github to the default web server folder: